shadmanh/Break-In/README.md

 impact with anything.
 If the player is able to hit the ball back or scores points, the character has a chance to make a random remark/comment.
 Good luck Breaking In!

 Everything is written/created by me except for the tennis sprites and music/sound effects.
+*NEW* Gameplay footage can be found at: https://youtu.be/pSdjqUmY8ME